Data Center Terms

 The physical topology, speed, or current availability of devices/ computers on a network being able to access each other or external resources via the cables, routers, and switches that comprise it.

 A component device that is attached to or makes up part of a network.
 For example, a computer, server, printer, network switch or router.

 Online Capacity Expansion (OLCE)

 The ability to add additional storage media, in the form of hard drives or external devices to a server, without the need to disconnect or disrupt any user’s current access to their data.

 The base software that all other software on a computer/server runs off.
 It controls access to input and output devices, programs and provides a single method of control.
 This allows a user to interact with the hardware to access their data and run programs.

-A unit of measure approximately equal to (1,000 terabytes).
+A unit of measurement approximately equal to (1,000 terabytes).